sahanim/pg-node-vue-timeline-dashboard/README.md

 Before starting ensure nodejs and postgres are installed on the machine with "postgres" as a database.

-Download repo
+download repo

-Cd path/to/repo
+cd path/to/repo

-Npm install
+npm install

-Npm Sequelize db:migrate
+npm sequelize db:migrate

-Npm start
+npm start

-Cd client
+nd client

-Npm install
+npm install

-Npm run serve
+npm run serve